Notice of Pre-AIA or AIA Status

 defining a handler to handle the required data item

-a system for enabling transactions, comprising: a processor; and a memory coupled to the processor, the memory comprising instructions that when executed by the processor
+A system for enabling electronic transactions across disparate distributed computer systems, the system comprising: a processor; and a memory coupled to the processor, the memory comprising instructions that when executed by the processor, perform a method comprising

-a computer programming product comprising a non-transitory computer readable medium storing instructions executable by a processor for enabling transactions
+A computer programming product for enabling electronic transactions across disparate distributed computer systems, the computer programming product comprising a non-transitory computer readable medium storing instructions executable by a processor for

 The requirement to execute the claimed steps/functions listed above is equivalent to adding the words ''apply it'' on a generic computer and/or mere instructions to implement the abstract idea on a generic computer.
 This/these limitation(s) do/does not impose any meaningful limits on producing the abstract idea and therefore do/does not integrate the abstract idea into a practical application (see MPEP 2106.05(f)).

-Additionally, “Step 2A - Prong 2”, the recited additional element(s) of “defining a handler to handle the required data item, wherein the handler thus defined is operable to: convert an electronic transactions from the first entity into a normalized representation; and convert the electronic transactions in the normalized representation into a particularized format as required by the choreography key of the second entity so as to enable the electronic transaction between the first entity and the second entity” serve merely to generally link the use of the judicial exception to a particular technological environment or field of use.
+Additionally, “Step 2A - Prong 2”, the recited additional element(s) of “defining a handler to handle the required data item, wherein the handler thus defined is operable to: perform a normalization to convert an electronic transactions from the first entity into a normalized representation; and perform a particularization to convert the electronic transactions in the normalized representation into a particularized format as required by the choreography key of the second entity so as to enable the electronic transaction between the first entity and the second entity in the choreography, across disparate computer systems of the first entity and the second entity.” serve merely to generally link the use of the judicial exception to a particular technological environment or field of use.
 These limitations therefore do not integrate the abstract idea into a practical application (see MPEP 2106.05(h)).

 The Examiner has therefore determined that the additional elements, or combination of additional elements, do not integrate the abstract idea into a practical application.
 Accordingly, the claim(s) is/are directed to an abstract idea (Step 2A -Prong Two: NO).